mfhelmke/mfhelmke.github.io/README.md

-# Martin Helmke – Research Website
+# Martin Helmke – Personal Website

 This repository contains the source files for the personal research website of
 **Martin F. Helmke, PhD, PG**, Professor of Hydrogeology,